joshhaug/ciliora-secunda-shell/README.md

 #####Generating the gresource file

-You can use the provided `gresource-gen.sh` script to generate a gresource from the theme (into the repo's root dir by default.)
+You can use the provided `gresource-gen` script to generate a gresource from the theme (into the repo's root dir by default.)
 Make sure to update the `asset_dirs` variable in case you change your dirs.

 **Script dependencies:**